freekrai/freekrai.github.io/_posts/2016-05-03-marco-arment-releases-quitter-for-the-mac.md

 > Quitter is a Mac app that automatically hides or quits apps after periods of inactivity, inspired by my [Automatic Social Discipline](https://marco.org/2015/10/30/automatic-social-discipline) method.
 It’s great for minimizing distraction from social apps like Twitter and Slack, news readers, or even your email app.
 >
 > Quitter is free, with no strings attached: [Download now](http://marco.org/appcasts/Quitter.zip)

+Quitter looks interesting, I have it running currently and it's been nice to be able to add the various rules to it.